JustinLove/youtube-chat-notification/notes.md

-- url argument parsing, since we have url module anyway
 - posix times are a pain to work with, do we really need them?

 - Not noticing messages after token timeout?